The Top 10 Old Wives’ Tales

 Old wives’ tales are a type of urban legend.
 They were usually passed down by older women to the next generation and generally consist of folklore, unverified claims and superstition with exaggerated or untrue details.
 Today, these tales are most common among kids, usually passing the tales around in school or while they socialize.

 At some point in your life, you’ve likely heard an old wives’ tale listed below.
 Perhaps it was a grandparent, your uncle, mother or wife who imparted the knowledge.
-While their intentions are good, one thing is certain – their claim(s) are bogus.
+While their intentions were good, one thing is certain – the claims below are 100% bogus.

 Today we list the top 10 most common inaccurate old wives’ tales.